 This content requires Flash Download the free Flash Player now!

-Graywater for Irrigation
+Graywater to Supplement Irrigation

 Using graywater for irrigation is a legal, effective way to handle wastewater from showers, lavatories, and laundering.
 However, to do so safely and legally in Nebraska, the water must be treated and disinfected.
 Learn more in this video.

 The National Drought Mitigation Center, housed at UNL, helps people and institutions understand and prepare for drought.